Giridharani-vm/Stock_analysis/README.md

 # Stock_analysis
 ## Project Overview
-This project presents a Data-Driven Stock Market Analysis using Python, Streamlit, and Power BI./n It provides interactive dashboards and data visualization for analyzing 50 stocks over one year./n
+This project presents a Data-Driven Stock Market Analysis using Python, Streamlit, and Power BI.'\n' It provides interactive dashboards and data visualization for analyzing 50 stocks over one year./n
 explore:
 🏆 Top 5 Yearly Gainers and Losers